Source: Bell fulfills promise, reports to Steelers

 The Steelers running back entered the team facility Friday afternoon, according to a source, fulfilling his public promise to return Sept.
 1.

-Bell is expected to sign his $12.1 million franchise tender and officially begin preparations for the season opener Sept.
-10 at Cleveland.
+Bell has since left the building.
+Whether he officially signed his $12.1 million franchise tender is not confirmed, though that is the expectation.
+Signing allows Bell to officially prepare with his team for the Sept.
+10 season opener at Cleveland.

-Bell, who averaged 157 yards from scrimmage per game last season, third-best ever for a running back, was away from the team for the entire month of August while not under contract.
+Bell, who averaged 157 yards from scrimmage per game last season, third-best ever for a running back, stayed away for the entire month of August while not under contract.
 The Steelers failed to sign Bell to a long-term deal before the July 17 deadline for franchise-tagged players.

-Bell considered returning Monday since the team is off Friday through Sunday, but opted to stick with his original plan.
+Bell considered returning Monday because the team is off Friday through Sunday.
+He recovered months ago from offseason groin surgery, but the Steelers could have done a quick medical check of Bell before signing off on the tender.

+Bell has lived out loud on social media in recent weeks, chronicling workouts in South Florida and challenging teammates to rap battles.
+Thursday night, Bell even applied for a job at Dairy Queen.